adamfaryna/CommuterSurvey/README.md

-# Commuter Survey - MEAN stack example
+# Commuter Survey - MEAN (almost) stack example

-This is MEAN stack example project with Node.JS, Angular.JS, Express, Jshint, Less, Gulp.JS, browserSync, MongoDB, jQuery, D3.JS.
+This is MEAN stack example project build with: Node.JS, Angular.JS, Express, JShint, Less, Gulp.JS, BrowserSync, Loki.JS, jQuery, D3.JS.

 Feel free to use it if you want.

+## How to install

+npm install && bower install

+## How to run

+npm start

+to run in NodeJS debug mode

+npm run debug

+to run in BrowserSync mode

+npm run serve

+# TODO
+* production deployment
+* add uglify for production deploy
+* add cssminify for production deploy
+* css concat
+* replace Loki.JS with MongoDB
+* better styling
+* tests for client
+* tests for server

 # Licence